 Affordable Schools in Kuwait for International Students

-2. Kuwait College of Science and Technology
+3. Kuwait College of Science and Technology

 Kuwait College of Science and Technology (KCST) is a relatively new private college that was founded as recently as 2015.
 Owned by the Company of Science and Technology for Higher Education (COSTHE), the college is located in the Doha area of Al Asimah Governorate, roughly 15 miles west of the Kuwaiti capital.
 It comprises four academic departments that together have about 60 academic staff, more than half of whom hold a Ph.D. degree.

-At the moment, KCTS offers only three bachelor’s programs: Computer Science (BSc CS), Computer Engineering (BEng CE), and Electronic and Communications Engineering (BEng ECE).
+At the moment, KCST offers only three bachelor’s programs: Computer Science (BSc CS), Computer Engineering (BEng CE), and Electronic and Communications Engineering (BEng ECE).
 The BEng CE and BEng ECE programs each consist of nine semesters and run for a period of four and a half years.
 The BSc CS program, on the other hand, is four years in length, consisting of eight semesters.
 Although master’s programs are currently not offered here, the college expects to launch them soon.

 4. Gulf University for Science and Technology

-• Admissions | Tuition Fees
+• Tuition Fees

-• Tuition Fees: KWD 210-260/credit hour (Undergraduate) | KWD 240/credit hour (MBA)
+• Tuition Fees: KWD 210–260/credit hour (Undergraduate) | KWD 240/credit hour (Master’s)

 Gulf University for Science and Technology (GUST) began its journey in 2002 as Kuwait’s first private university.
 Its campus is situated on Masjid Al Aqsa Street in the Mubarak Al-Abdullah area.
 GUST has about 170 academic staff, many of whom come from outside Kuwait.
 Its total enrollment stands at around 4,000, including 400-plus international students.
 It is one of the top 60 universities in the Arab region, according to the international university rankings firm Quacquarelli Symonds (QS) Limited.

 Most international students’ priority in universities abroad is based on their tuition fees.
-Most look for affordable universities and Kuwait is just one of the tuition-friendly countries around.
+Most look for affordable universities, and Kuwait is just one of the tuition-friendly countries around.
 Here, as an international student, you will not only get scholarship opportunities but also the above-mentioned affordable universities.

 We hope that this article on cheap universities in Kuwait was helpful.
 If you are interested in studying abroad, check out the Study in Kuwait and Available Programs for International Students for more informative articles.